 - Cost of dining out at restaurants in Luxembourg

-- The cost of live in Luxembourg: Personal income tax
+- The cost of living in Luxembourg: Personal income tax

 - Social security and pensions costs in Luxembourg